tin2tin/Blender_Screenwriter/README.md

 - Write screenplays in Blender Text Editor.
 - Get live preview of screenplay formatting.
-- Use the simple fountain markup syntax.
+- Use the fountain markup syntax.
 - Export to fdx(Final Draft).
 - Export to Html.
 - Save as Fountain.
 - Extract screenplay data and timings.
 - Auto create a sequence with 3D scenes and dialogue as subtitles.
+- Jump to scene in time line.
+- Insert tile page.
+- Toggle scene numbers.

 ### How to